Walk from Glen Fruin to Helensburgh Hill House

 The path is well maintained and the gradient is gentle.
 After a few minutes of easy climbing we looked back and got our first views of Loch Lomond.

-The path took us through some very pretty woodland until we arrived at a car park just above Charles Rennie Mackintosh’s world famous Hill House.
+The path which forms part of the Three Lochs Way in Loch Lomond and the Trossachs National Park, took us through some very pretty woodland until we arrived at a car park just above Charles Rennie Mackintosh’s world famous Hill House.

 From Hill House it is about a twenty-minute stroll down the hill into Helensburgh.
 We decided however to retrace our steps back to the car once again enjoying the stunning views on our return journey.